KRoseDA23/US-Honeybee-Project-NEU/README.md

 At the beginning of my educational journey with NEU, I had no prior experience with the intricate details of Data Science.
 However, I am curious by nature and have a long history of research and study into topics of interest stretching back to my childhood.
 A love of knowledge has driven me forward to this point in my professional life.
 Along this journey, I have discovered a passion for coding as well as data science in general.
 I endeavor to continue my education, even after obtaining employment as there is still so much to learn and expand my knowledge on.
 Data science is a truly fascinating and enjoyable career path that I look forward to exploring.

 When considering what I wanted to present to all attending today, I wanted to choose a subject that would not only showcase my newly acquired analytical skills, but also be a subject that I am passionate about.
 The survival of the honeybees and humanity is a subject I can be very passionate about.
 Having heard for years that honeybees are in trouble I became curious to find out why.
 I endeavored to find out, exactly what issues are present in our honeybee population here in the United States.

 My project goals are as follows;
-•	Determine whether US honeybee population is sufficient for the desired production outcome.
+•	Explain the importance of Honeybees and why their decline in production matters.
-•	Determine if honeybees are facing extinction and provide potential solutions to halt this possible extinction.
+• Examine all potential factors that could affect honeybee's negatively.
 •	Ascertain what caused US honeybee production to drop and provide potential remedies to increase production.

 Final Analysis